By Patricia Carswell

 You can’t stay at Huntington Beach without watching the sun go down over dinner, and the best ocean dining is at BLK Earth Sea Spirits.
 The dishes are Asian-inspired with a strong emphasis, not surprisingly, on seafood.
 Try the Tuna Tower — a stack of bitingly-fresh marinated tuna, mango and avocado with a sesame-infused sauce and a chilli kick — and the scallops, whose melting tenderness is contrasted with chargrilled asparagus.

-Round the evening off with refreshment at the surf-themed Aloha Grill – the perfect end to a delicious day.
+Round the evening off at the surf-themed Aloha Grill, sipping its Rainbow cocktail in day-glo colours on its outdoor patio – the perfect end to a delicious day.